getgrav/grav-learn/pages/06.forms/01.blueprints/docs.md

 A Grav theme is much more flexible and powerful than what you might be used to on other platforms.

-This allows themes to be specific application.
+This allows themes to be application specific.
 For example, a theme might specialize in one of those goals:

 - building a documentation site, like the one you are reading now.
 - building an e-commerce site.